SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

     * English and Dutch both adopted the porchuguese model
     * Mugals tried to create strategic partnership with European cultures
         * Ordered christian symbolism to be painted
-        * Europeans impressed with Mugal style that Mogul
+        * Europeans impressed with Mugal style that Mogul became associated with power